vueuse/vueuse/packages/core/useMouseInElement/index.md

 # useMouseInElement

-> Reactive mouse position in position
+> Reactive mouse position in an element

 ## Basic Usage